UniversalDependencies/docs/treebanks/lv_lvtb/index.md

 </ul>

 <ul>
-<li>Out of the above, 4 lemmas occurred sometimes as AUX and sometimes as VERB: būt, kļūt, tapt, tikt</li>
+<li>Out of the above, 3 lemmas occurred sometimes as AUX and sometimes as VERB: būt, tapt, tikt</li>
 </ul>

 <ul>